 Once loaded into a HOL Light session, it runs in the background, dynamically capturing tactic proofs as they are executed, and outputting upon user request.
-It is capable of refactoring tactic proofs written in the following styles:
+The following styles of tactic proof are supported:

 See here for some simple examples of its refactoring capability.
 We have also written a paper giving an overview of Tactician and its implementation.